 Compendiums are a very important part of our business - providing guests with much needed information to your guests in a simple and efficient way.
 While nothing can replace the personal touch, compendiums allow guests to read the information at their own leisure.
 They also may enhance the guest’s perception of the quality and range of services you offer and indicate your commitment to offering these services and facilities to your guests.
 All members of the BBANZ should ensure they have compendiums in their rooms.

 Take a lot of time putting these together as they are the “bible” for your guests.
 Guests love reading about your life and also about the surrounding district in which they are staying and it gives you both something to talk about.
-A compendium can be as complex as a tablet with a desk top charger, a hard covered folder with plastic pages or as simple as a ring-binder with good quality paper.
+A compendium can be as complex as a tablet with a desk top charger (google search online compendiums for some examples), a hard covered folder with plastic pages or as simple as a ring-binder with good quality paper.

 Regardless of whether you decide to have a tablet or a folder of information, compendiums are a great way for you to communicate a variety of information to your guests in a simple and efficient way.